NJ Roof Replacement Grants 2026: 11 Programs You Can Apply For Today

 - Referrals to SBA disaster loans for more extensive repairs

 FEMA assistance is not available for age-related roof deterioration or normal wear and tear.
 Apply through DisasterAssistance.gov immediately after a declared disaster.
+If your roof was damaged by a storm and you also have homeowner's insurance, learn how to file a roof insurance claim in NJ to maximize your coverage.

 New Jersey State Programs